PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 diagnostics, and fallback/main separation remain unchanged.
 A lowerer fixture covers all three counters plus prune-only behavior on the main path, while the structural contract verifies identical fallback wiring.

+The next safe late boundary contains static shape-signature sanitization, exact rank-four binary adapter repair, singleton-broadcast adapter repair, and one unconditional reconciliation.
+The sanitizer's `sanitized` counter and both repair counters cover their graph/metadata mutations; the exact adapter owner also prunes unused tensors on a zero rewrite.
+A new fixture freezes that prune side effect.
+A strict structural expectation therefore requires all three counters plus tensor-count reduction before this specific reconciliation may be guarded.
+Production remains unchanged at this characterization checkpoint.